Board of Directors

 Executive Committee

-ERIKA BLOCK, VICE CHAIR
+RON CLEWER, VICE CHAIR

-EMILIO PADILLA, AIA, Secretary
+EMILIO PADILLA, AIA, SECRETARY

-Emilio is a project director at JGMA (Juan Gabriel Moreno Architects).
+Emilio Padilla is a project director at JGMA (Juan Gabriel Moreno Architects).
 Emilio studied architecture at the University of Illinois at Chicago and also lived and studied in Merida, Mexico, and Barcelona, Spain, during his academic career.
 At JGMA, Emilio oversees and manages multiple projects through the design and construction phases.
 Through his work experience and influence, Emilio’s portfolio includes a wide range of local and international project types; public and private sector, hospitality, commercial and nonprofit organizations.
 Emilio has served as President of Arquitectos Inc., where his mission-driven leadership has expanded the organization’s services offered to students, emerging professionals and licensed professionals seeking further professional development.
 Emilio is also a member of AIA Chicago and serves on the Equity, Diversity and Inclusion roundtable.
 He is very active in his community, and has served as a commissioner for the historic preservation commission and lives in a historic bungalow in Berwyn.

 TERRI SALAS, CPA, TREASURER

-Terri is an Associate with Plante & Moran in its Housing and Community Development Solutions Group where she brings more than 25 years of experience in real estate and accounting to assisting clients with structuring and monetizing federal and state historic and New Markets Tax Credits.
+Terri Salas is an Associate with Plante & Moran in its Housing and Community Development Solutions Group where she brings more than 25 years of experience in real estate and accounting to assisting clients with structuring and monetizing federal and state historic and New Markets Tax Credits.
 Terri also serves as a technical resource for Low Income Housing Tax Credits and is known for providing exceptional client service.
 Terri frequently speaks at internal and external workshops on the topic of tax credit incentives.
 Prior to joining Plante & Moran, Terri worked extensively in the Low Income Housing Tax Credit industry for both a real estate developer and a regional tax credit syndicator.
 Terri graduated from the University of Michigan-Dearborn with a Bachelor’s of Business Administration.

-JOSEPH ANTUNOVICH, MEMBER-AT-LARGE
+JOSEPH ANTUNOVICH, FAIA, MEMBER-AT-LARGE

 Joseph M. Antunovich, FAIA is the Founding Principal and President of Antunovich Associates, a dynamic 100-person Architecture, Planning and Interior Design Firm with offices in Chicago, Washington, D.C., and Los Angeles.
 Joe also has specialized in the design of historic preservation and adaptive re-use projects that celebrate the rich urban context and history of cities across America.
 Over the years, Joe has participated passionately in a number of significant preservation projects that have ensured that our marvelous historic buildings are preserved for future generations.
 Joe is a native of New Zealand and earned a Masters of Architecture degree from the University of Southern California.
 He previously served as President of the Landmarks Illinois Board of Directors and has donated many pro bono design hours to benefit the organization’s partner projects.

-PETER BABAIAN, MEMBER-AT-LARGE
+PETER BABAIAN, REINVESTMENT COMMITTEE CHAIR

 Peter Babaian is the Building Technology Division Head in Simpson Gumpertz & Heger (SGH)’s Chicago office and former leader of the Building Enclosure Commissioning Practice.
 His experience includes designing, investigating, and rehabilitating a variety of building enclosures and structures.
 Peter’s projects involve exterior enclosure consulting for new construction, rehabilitating existing structures and enclosures, historic preservation, building enclosure commissioning, investigating non-performing building enclosures, and providing expert services related to construction litigation.
 Peter is an active member in many professional industry groups and serves as chair of The Masonry Society’s Technical Activities Committee.

-MARIAH DIGRINO, OUTSIDE GENERAL COUNSEL
+MARIAH DIGRINO, OUTSIDE PRO BONO COUNSEL

 Mariah DiGrino is a Partner with the international law firm, DLA Piper.
 Based in Chicago, Mariah concentrates her practice in the areas of land use and zoning, public-private financing, public incentives, historic preservation, and community and economic development, as well as general real estate.
 Mariah was named a 2022 Influencer by Landmarks Illinois at its Preservation Forward event.
 She received a B.A. from Western Illinois University and a J.D. from the University of Illinois College of Law.

-TRACY DILLARD, RESOURCE DEVELOPMENT COMMITTEE CHAIR
+TRACY DILLARD, PRESERVATION FORWARD EVENT COMMITTEE CHAIR

-Tracy Dillard represented historically- and architecturally-significant and interesting Chicago-area properties for over two decades as an award-winning real estate broker.
+Tracy Dillard represented historically and architecturally significant and interesting Chicago-area properties for over two decades as an award-winning real estate broker.
 She continues her deep and broad professional involvement with architecture and history through a business selling curated old and unusual objects from the Midwest to collector and dealer clients in the U.S. and other countries.
 In Chicago, Tracy served on the Mies van der Rohe Society Board of Directors of the Illinois Institute of Technology, chairing its programs and nominating committees.
 Her Chicago home is in a 1956 Mies-designed building.
 Tracy was also a member of the Intuit: Center for Intuitive and Outsider Art Board of Directors.
 Professionally, she had leadership roles with the Lincoln Park Zoological Society (director of programs) and Oak Park Area Arts Council (executive director).
 In her native Southern Illinois, where she has a home in a former American Legion post in Cobden, Tracy is a philanthropist and member of the Emeritus Board of regional arts agency Artspace 304, the headquarters of which are in a modernist former public library in Carbondale.
 Tracy received a master’s degree in public administration from The George Washington University, Washington, DC.
 She held senior administrative posts in that city with the Mayor’s Blue Ribbon Committee on the Arts and Economic Development and national nonprofit Partners for Livable Places.

 JEFFREY GOULETTE, PRESERVATION FUND AND EASEMENTS COMMITTEE CHAIR